inmyth/cheatsheet/nginx/README.md

 ```
 openssl req -new -newkey rsa:2048 -nodes -keyout www.martiply.com.key -out www.martiply.com.csr
 ```
+When entering Common Name, use the domain name (www.martiply.com)

+For wildcard certificate, use asterisk as subdomain (*.martiply.com)

 The content of csr is needed to create SSL certificates.
+Copy and paste it at the issuer website.

 Put `.key` in `/etc/ssl/private/`

 Put `.csr` in `/etc/ssl/certs/`

+**Important** Subdomains have to be registered at DNS table

 ### crt Bundle